About the Award

 Jean-Léon Maître is focusing in particular on the very early stages in the development of mouse and human embryos, before they are implanted in the uterus.
 His pioneering work in this field is recognized worldwide as having opened up a new avenue for the study of early embryos, and also for helping to understand some of the problems that can arise in embryos during this critical pre-implantation period.

-The laureate will present his research work at a public lecture at the Académie des Sciences on Tuesday, June 11, 2024.
-The prize will be awarded on October 15, 2024, at a ceremony under the dome of the Institut de France.
+The laureate presented his research work at a public lecture at the Académie des Sciences on Tuesday, June 11, 2024.
+The prize was on October 15, 2024, at a ceremony under the dome of the Institut de France.
 Click here to read the full press release from the French Académie des sciences.

 Award Lecture Series

-Michelle Monje, 2023 Richard Lounsbery Award recipient, will present the 2024 Lounsbery Lecture on “Neuron-glial Interactions in Health and Disease: From Cognition to Cancer” at Vassar College on October 24 at 5:00pm Eastern.
-Lecture is open to the public, followed by a reception.
+Michelle Monje, 2023 Richard Lounsbery Award recipient, presented a 2024 Lounsbery Lecture on “Neuron-glial Interactions in Health and Disease: From Cognition to Cancer” at Vassar College on October 24 at 5:00pm Eastern.

 Pardis Christine Sabeti, 2017 Richard Lounsbery Award recipient, presented the 2018 Lounsbery Lecture on “Genomic Surveillance and Response System for Infectious Disease Outbreaks” at University of Massachusetts, Boston.